stray-gr/senior-design/firmware/README.md

 - [Useful References](#useful-references)
 - [Credit](#credit)

-# Project Description
+## Project Description
 This firmware project demonstrates how ESP32s can be used by data pipelines to collect temperature and humidity readings from sensors such as the DHT22.
-This project also illustrates how to develop firmware for the ESP32 using Rust, a relatively new programming language that offers improved memory and thread saftey when compared to other languages used for firmware development (e.g. C and C++).
+This project also illustrates how to develop firmware for the ESP32 using Rust, a relatively new programming language that offers improved memory and thread saftey when compared to other low level languages (e.g. C and C++).
 Rust also forces explicit error handling via the `Result` and `Option` types.
 These qualities make it easier to develop more robust firmware

-# Prerequisites
+## Prerequisites
-## Hardware Components
+### Hardware Components
 1. ESP32-WROOM-32 boards
 2. DHT22 sensor modules
 3. Breadboard and jumper cables
     - **WARNING:** The breadboard must have a minimum of 10 rows
 4. USB to Micro-USB cables

-## Software Requirements
+### Software Requirements
 1. Unix-like OS, preferably Ubuntu 24.04 (**WSL works**)
 2. Protobuf compiler (can be installed via `sudo apt install protobuf-compiler` on Ubuntu)
 3. [Visual Studio Code](https://code.visualstudio.com/download), with the following plugins: